Vietnam

 - Australia’s opposition to the death penalty.

-Australia has welcomed improvements in some areas and encouraged implementation of these gains, particularly in relation to legal reforms, gender equality, and rights for lesbian, gay, bisexual, transgender and intersex persons.
+Australia has welcomed improvements in some areas and encouraged implementation of these gains, particularly in relation to legal reforms, gender equality, and rights for LGBTQIA+ persons (lesbian, gay, bisexual, transgender, queer, intersex and asexual).

-Australia also plays a constructive role at the UN Human Rights Council through Vietnam’s Universal Periodic Review (UPR).
-The UPR provides a forum for constructive discussion of human rights situations in all UN member states, including Vietnam, and identifies practical steps to address specific human rights concerns.
+The UN Human Rights Council's Universal Periodic Review (UPR) process provides another opportunity forum for constructive discussion of human rights situations in all UN member states, including Vietnam, and identifies practical steps to address specific human rights concerns.

-Australia was an active participant during Vietnam’s UPR reviews in January 2019, 2014 and 2009.
-Vietnam agreed with 183 of 211 recommendations made at its 2019 UPR.
+Australia was an active participant during Vietnam's UPR sessions in May 2024, as well as previous sessions in 2019, 2014 and 2009.
+Vietnam accepted (in full or partially) 271 of 320 recommendations made at its 2024 UPR, including two of Australia’s three recommendations.
 Australia welcomes this development and encourages implementation of the accepted recommendations by Vietnamese authorities as soon as practicable.